sahinmurat/sahinmurat/README.md

-## Hi here.
-I am a Fullstack Web Developer 👋
+## Hi there, I am a Fullstack Web Developer 👋

 ## Knowledge is always in my scope !!!